bgmarx/bgmarx.github.io/_posts/2015-07-28-Elixir-Meetup-Talk.md

 Here are the slides from the talk: [Elixir in Production](https://t.co/PLVC6PRhWm)

-For the first Elixit meetup in SF the turnout was great.
+For the first Elixir meetup in SF the turnout was great.
 There was even a waitlist of 30 people.
 It bodes well for the future of Elixir and the community in San Francisco.